CycloneDX/cyclonedx.org/guides/sbom/glossary.md

 - **Provenance** - The chain of custody and origin of a software component.
 Provenance incorporates the point of origin through distribution as well as derivatives in the case of software that has been modified.

-- **Software bill of materials (SBOM)** – A complete, formally structured, and machine-readable inventory of all software components and associated metadata, used by or delivered with a given piece of software.

 - **Software Identification (SWID)** - An ISO standard that formalizes how software is tagged.